Why Does My Vagina Get Itchy Before My Period?

 Other things that can trigger vulvar itching include wearing a tampon too long and using scented products that can mess with your hoo haw’s natural pH.
 Also, remember to not douche during your period, as this can wash away the good bacteria and allow the bad ones to grow faster.

-Read more: What Does a Vagina Look Like After Birth?
+Read more: Why Does My Vagina Smell Like Chlorine?

 You may find that your itchiness starts during your period or lasts until after it and is then followed by itching and/or burning, which is known as cyclic vulvovaginitis.
 This is a condition where you’ll have itching at the same time each month due to the hormone changes that happen during your menstrual cycle.